ChrisHurt/React-Recall/README.md

   - See: http://mathworld.wolfram.com/CirclePacking.html
   - Automate distribution of data within concentric rings of circles
   - Data will be represented by the smaller circles with photo thumbnails and initially hidden text

 ### Sprint 2 -- Currently In Progress
-UI Behaviours include the following
-  - After clicking a sub-circle it should:
-    - Expand
-    - Move to the center
-    - reveal data's text (a name or whatever information you prefer)
-    - allow users to indicate if they remembered the hidden text
-      - This could be done automatically by typing their name in an input prior to clicking or,
-      - This could be done by using a check box in the circle
-  - After resolving the user response the sub-circle should be removed from the dataset
-### Sprint 3
 Look into methods for collecting data to integrate into the UI for testing
   - Consider:
     - Facebook API